iipc/robustlinks/README.md

 # Robust Links
 Are you an author of web pages and you don't want your links to die?
 Here is a really easy way to achieve just that:

-* Express the creation date of your pages in a machine-actionable manner, using the [schema.org](https://schema.org/) approach.
-  * Robust Links currently supports `datePublished` and `dateModified` attributes.
 * Include the robustlinks JavaScript and CSS files into your pages as shown below.
+* Link robustness can be achieved by decorating the links as explained in the [Link Decoration document](http://robustlinks.mementoweb.org/spec/).
+* You can read about the motivations for using robust links [here](http://robustlinks.mementoweb.org/about/).
 * The result will be that each link will be augmented with the ability to see the linked resource as it was around creation time of the page.
 This is achieved by resolving links using the [Memento Time Travel](http://timetravel.mementoweb.org/guide/api/) infrastructure that aggregates web archives, worldwide.
 At any time, even when a link breaks, the Robust Link will lead to archived content.
-* Even better link robustness can be achieved by decorating the links as explained in the [Link Decoration document](http://robustlinks.mementoweb.org/spec/).
-* You can read about the motivations for using robust links [here](http://robustlinks.mementoweb.org/about/).

 ![](http://robustlinks.mementoweb.org/demo/robustlinks_demo.gif)